 I am a current first-year Philosophy PhD student at the University of North Carolina at Chapel Hill.
 As an aspiring philosopher, I am primarily interested in value theory and the philosophy of mindfulness.
 I am interested in most sub-fields of ethics, as well as social and political philosophy (particularly issues relevant to philanthropy and/or the LGBTQIA+ community).
 I received my BA in Philosophy with a Certificate in Ethics summa cum laude from Arizona State University in 2020.
 I believe philosophy can play a valuable role in working towards a more compassionate, mindful, and just society.

 Some current projects include:

-- Exploring how relational egalitarians should approach those seeking to promote transphobic views through institutional settings like the news media, universities, and publishing companies
+- Exploring how we ought to relate to those seeking to promote transphobic views through institutional settings like the news media, universities, and publishing companies

 - Making scalar consequentialism socially practicable

 - In this paper, I argue that scalar consequentialism without modification is not socially practicable.
 I then argue for a modification that enables the theory to become socially practicable.
 This modification involves two central claims that are compatible with the theory’s metaethical commitments.
 First, I argue that scalar consequentialists should adopt an approach to deontic categories grounded in our social practices of morality.
 Second, I argue that scalar consequentialists should endorse a method of demarcating the obligatory from the supererogatory that is aimed at hastening moral progress